 "Like many young Kiwis, I set off for my big OE (overseas experience) straight after finishing university.
 By the time I got back from Europe, a year later, I knew I'd found my life's path.
 The experience of immersing myself in other cultures made my life and the whole world feel so much wider and richer, and I wanted to share that with others so I started guiding adventure tours in New Zealand's rugged South Island.

-I rose up quickly in the (admittedly not that populated) ranks of New Zealand's adventure travel industry, and soon found myself managing 70 people and an operation that spanned New Zealand, Australia, and South America.
+I rose up quickly in the ranks of New Zealand's adventure travel industry, and soon found myself managing 70 people and an operation that spanned New Zealand, Australia, and South America.
 Here I met Katy Shorthouse, an Australian travel operator very much embedded in Peru, who shares my philosophy and vision, and is a fount of knowledge about lesser-known things to do in Peru.
 We joined forces in Aspiring Adventures with a focus on cultural adventures off the beaten track in Peru.
-We also run - and in many cases, I personally guide - trips in New Zealand and Vanuatu."
+We also run - and in many cases, I personally guide - trips in New Zealand and Vanuatu.

 Please share a unique travel experience you will never forget.

 "In 2009 I went to Peru to set up Aspiring Adventures with Katy.
 Before starting on that she was winding up another project - authoring the Lonely Planet guidebook to Peru - and she invited me along on her travels.
 In one memorable stint, we got stranded in the altiplano for a night and ended up the main attractions in a local parade, danced with broken glass crunching underfoot at a gangster bar the next night, and in-between discovered an abandoned church with a skull and crossbone-filled catacomb (where we still take our guests!)."